Compound Interest Calculator

 - the total interest, which is the total compounded interest payment.

-In case you set the additional deposit field, in the advanced mode, we gave you the results for the compounded initial balance and compounded additional balance.
+In case you set the additional deposit field, we gave you the results for the compounded initial balance and compounded additional balance.

 Besides, we also show you their contribution to the total interest amount, namely, interest on the initial balance and interest on the additional deposit.